xazsanch/Predicting_Movie_Grosses/notes.md

 show distribution of dom gross by studio, # of films, as well as mean, proportion of revenue

+show log of movie grosses distribution

 whats going on with small opening weekend numbers but larger domestic gross what is about these movies that did well? besides just the opening weekend group smaller distributors into one, or cluster and replace distributor Cluster twice for genre

+May lose predictive power

 Try one and see what it gives, use those clusters as features, and try a linear regression Standardize, do a LASSO Regression will do that same
     FOUND ROBUST SCALING TO HANDLE OUTLIERS
-    Plot those features on a scatter matrix do some EDA on the features, talk about what features were important Random Forest
+    Plot those features on a scatter matrix do some EDA on the features, talk about what features were important Dont worry about coeffs as much, since there are so many, compare with top 10 of RF model.score is R2,
+Random Forest
     Talk about feature importance